-Dana School of Music supplements the concerts of the Monday Musical Club and the Youngstown Philharmonic Orchestra with a series of lecture-recitals by outstanding artists, composers, and musicologists.
+Dana School of Music supplements the concert activities of the Monday Musical Club and the Youngstown Symphony Society with a series of lecture-recitals by outstanding artists, composers, and musicologists.
 In addition, the faculty presents a series of complimentary programs for the general public.

 Student recitals afford additional training through experience in public performance.
-Besides graduation recitals, usually given in the C. J. Strouss Memorial Auditorium, there are informal student recitals every Tuesday and Thursday at 11 a.m. in Central Hall.
+Besides graduation recitals, which are usually given in Strouss Memorial Auditorium, there are informal student recitals every Tuesday and Thursday at 11 a.m. in Central Hall.
 Attendance at recitals is obligatory for music students.
 Additional hours of credit in the applied field may be required for non-attendance.